LoyolaChicagoBooks/introcs-csharp/rst/lab-number-game.rst

 So as an example:

-- George and Andy are playing the game.
+- George and Andy play the game.

 - George chooses a positive number less than 100 (29) and puts it in his head.